 For our fixed-fee projects, we’ll build warranty parameters into the statement of work, fixing bugs for a set period of time after launch.
 For our hourly projects, it’s common that we’ll have a small budget in place for post-launch issues.
 It’s not unusual for customers to save additional money because they had very low or even zero post-launch costs.

-Staying on budget is tied to how we approach the initial estimate process.
+Staying on budget is tied to how we approach the initial design and estimation process.
 We have done hundreds of project estimates and our track record is far better than industry standard.
+Our approach of creating detailed design mockups greatly increases the accuracy of our development quotes.
 If the scope of the project shifts, we’re always happy to re-evaluate cost and schedule in light of the updated requirements.

 Hourly projects are billed on the first of the month for work done the previous month, with hours tracked by minute and rounded to the nearest hundredth of an hour.
 Fixed-fee projects are generally billed either at the end of the project, or as we deliver major milestone releases, according to the Statement of Work.